 There’s nothing like a horror anthology to while away an All Hallows’ Eve.
-There’s something so fun and authentic about them, recalling those old traditions of campfire tales and urban legends, the ominous spectre of imagination lurking in every unseen crevice.
+There’re just so fun and authentic, recalling traditions of campfire tales and urban legends, the ominous specter of imagination lurking in every unseen crevice.
 This was especially true when movies weren’t so immediately accessible and exchangeable.
 Back when rentals were our primary outlet for home viewing, young horror fans had the unenviable task of choosing just one title for the biggest night of the year, two if they were lucky.
-It was fun browsing the myriad of ghouls and goblins grinning back from your local Blockbuster, but when your parents grew impatient and it was finally time to choose, there was always a chance you’d go home with a real stinker, those enticing villains hardly representative of what you discovered when you finally popped the tape into your VCR.
+It was fun browsing the myriad of ghouls and goblins grinning back from your local Blockbuster, but when your parents grew impatient and it was finally time to choose, there was always a chance you’d go home with a real stinker, those enticing VHS covers hardly representative of what you discovered when you finally popped the tape into your VCR.

 Unfortunately, this was something of a double-edged sword.
 In the fright-filled realms of horror cinema, anthologies are few and far between, at least comparatively speaking, and those that do exist are rarely first-rate additions to the genre’s multifarious pantheon.
 There are exceptions, but most are done on the cheap, casting unknown or past-their-peak actors in spendthrift scenarios and combining distinctly terrestrial tales in a cut-price cinematic package.
 The very best are typically collaborative efforts from some of the industry’s lead players.
 There’s just something about the format that brings out the kid in everyone, with Joe Dante, John Llandis, Stephen King, George Miller, George A. Romero, Richard Matheson and Steven Spielberg all eager to be a part of various projects at one time or another, and that’s merely scratching the surface.

 When I think of 80s anthology films, four titles immediately spring to mind.
 Two of those are arguably the most famous of all: 1982‘s comic book inspired Creepshow and 1983‘s Twilight Zone: The Movie, the latter a natural extension of the popular TV series that ran for five seasons on CBS between 1959 to 1964.
 But the one I remember fondest is 1987’s Cat’s Eye, a (mostly) macabre trilogy of Stephen King tales directed by The Jewel of the Nile‘s Lewis Teague.
-I was a little too young for the first two, but by 1989, about the time when I first saw Cat’s Eye, I was a full-blooded horror fanatic, and King’s adapted shorts, along with a purely cinematic venture written directly for the screen, provided the perfect balance of fantasy, black comedy and genuine horror.
+I was too young to fully appreciate the first two segments, but by 1989, about the time when I first saw Cat’s Eye, I was a full-blooded horror fanatic, and King’s adapted shorts, along with a purely cinematic venture written directly for the screen, provided the perfect balance of fantasy, black comedy and genuine horror.
 When it came to horror anthologies, I was hooked.

 Cat’s Eye wasn’t the only horror anthology to exploit the popular talents of King, who was the unbridled (ahem) king of horror for close to three decades, thanks in no small part to wildly successful/and or critically acclaimed adaptations of his works, such as Brian De Palma’s woozy supernatural horror Carrie and Stanley Kubrick’s inimitable take on The Shining.
 Soon enough, everyone in Hollywood wanted a piece of the world’s foremost horror writer, and he was more than happy to be involved at the very heart of the genre boom, even landing himself a director’s gig with the coke-fuelled chaos that was Maximum Overdrive.